Howard County Arts Council

 DUTIES/RESPONSIBILITIES

-- Develop appropriate curricula in cooperation with the Deputy Director.
+- Develop appropriate curricula in cooperation with the Art Center Director.

-- Relate needs for supplies and equipment to the Education Coordinator by the assigned deadline.
+- Relate needs for supplies and equipment to the Education and Programs Assistant by the assigned deadline.

 - Attend required meetings.